Jets' Richardson renews hostilities vs. Marshall

 "That man knows what he did to the locker room," Richardson said Monday on the Michael Kay Show on ESPN New York 98.7.
 "I was the one who addressed it and I would still address it to this day.
-If he can't come out (in the) media and tell 'em what he did and how he actually quit on his team way before the season over, that's all in itself."
+If he can't come out [in the] media and tell 'em what he did and how he actually quit on his team way before the season was over, that's all in itself."

 Richardson made headlines in the spring when he said there are "15 reasons" why the locker room is a better place this season -- an obvious reference to Marshall, who wore No. 15.